scstanley7/scstanley7.github.io/README.md

 # Sarah's github.io site

 This repository contains information about me!
-It has my bio and my CV.
+It has my bio, CV, and a picture of me.